DRX-Lab/Atmos-Encoder/README.md

 ## ⚠️ Important Notice

-> This project contains test files adapted from the **truehdd** project.
+> This project uses test files adapted from the **truehdd** project.
 Source material has been modified to enable conversion to Dolby Digital Plus Atmos format.

 ---